Your Guide to Driving Down the Great River Road

 The Great River Road—following along the mighty Mississippi River is the granddaddy of all road trips.
 Buckle up and get ready for the experience of a lifetime.

 The mighty Mississippi River is the stuff that legends are made of.
 Some of the greatest songs and stories in our nation’s history were written about its beauty and mythology.
 There’s no greater way to appreciate its majesty and lore than on an epic Great River Road Trip, one of the 50 best road trips in America.
-It’s been federally designated as an official scenic byway, well-marked by a series of Pilot’s Wheel Road Signs which follow a series of roads crossing ten states crossing over both sides of the Mississippi River.
+It’s been federally designated as an official scenic byway, well-marked by Pilot’s Wheel Road Signs which follow a series of roads traversing through ten states and crossing over both sides of the Mississippi River.
 There are over 70 interpretive centers along the way and other points of cultural and historical interest, viewing areas, and other highlights.
-Come hungry, the regional foods you’ll sample along the way are not to be missed.
+Our advice?
+Come hungry!
+The regional foods you’ll sample along the way are not to be missed.

 Other highlights in Minnesota include several dams and a few not-to-be-missed scenic viewpoints like Great River Bluffs State Park which offers sweeping blufftop views of the Mississippi Valley and Barn Bluff in Red Wing which is notable not only for striking views but as a sacred spot to the Dakota people and the site of many ancient burial mounds.
 Learn 13 facts about Native Americans you didn’t learn about in history class.